SitecorePowerShell/Console/Documentation/Markdown/Get-User.md

-# Get-User
+﻿# Get-User

-Gets one or more Sitecore users.
+Returns one or more Sitecore users using the specified criteria.

 ## Syntax